ruolivei/Azure-Police-For-ARC-Servers/README.md

 ## Checking if AMA and others extension is installed on ARC machines

 An easy way to check if your AMA installation was successful is going to "Azure ARC | Servers" page, select the ARC machine you want to check, go to "Extensions" in the left menu and check for the extensions installed and see if the status says "Success".

+In the example below, I have used three policies to deploy AMA and VM Insight on ARC machines.
+Remember that AMA installation require two policies, one to install AMA and another to associate the AMA with a DCR.
+The third policy is to install the VM insight and Service Map:

 <img width="1178" alt="image" src="https://github.com/ruolivei/Azure-Police-For-ARC-Servers/assets/16666958/5fd5c973-6944-4e08-9655-e46a495079fa">